-If you constantly find yourself asking, “Why is my internet so slow?” while waiting for movies or websites to fully load, there are a lot of different reasons this could be happening.
+If you constantly find yourself asking, “Why is my internet so slow?” while waiting for movies or websites to fully load, there could be various reasons related to your internet provider.
+We’ve compiled a list of the most common causes for poor internet service, including factors specific to different internet providers, to help improve your home internet experience.

 1. Your Browser History is Full